Want this pattern? Scroll to the bottom to download this basic baktus scarf pattern for free!

 In order to keep the edges neat and tidy, I also started every row with a Slip 1 knitwise, and I finished every row with K1tbl (through back of loop).

 I chose 4 quite different colours and knitted them in colour blocks.
 If you want more inspiration try googling Baktus Scarf and look at the images.
 This project can be as creative and complicated as you choose to make it.

 You don’t need to worry about gauge, just use the needle size recommended on your yarn – for our Merino DK that’s a 4mm needle.

-I highly recommend the Baktus Scarf as a nice and easy knit.
+I highly recommend the Baktus Scarf knitting pattern as a nice and easy knit.
 It’s a beginner-friendly project.
-And if you’re a more advanced knitter it offers lots of possibilities for being adventurous.
-And the formula works for crochet too.
+However, if you’re a more advanced knitter, this pattern offers lots of possibilities for being adventurous.
+Looking for a baktus scarf crochet pattern?
+This formula works for that too!

 4 x 50g balls Cowgirlblues Merino DK (I used Mustard, Aubergine, Celadon and Terracotta)

 ~176cm end to end along the straight side